akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 # Fault Tolerance

-For the Akka Classic documentation of this feature see @ref:[Classic Fault Tolerance](../fault-tolerance.md).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic Fault Tolerance](../fault-tolerance.md).

 When an actor throws an unexpected exception, a failure, while processing a message or during initialization, the actor will by default be stopped.